gigacool/kornel/CONTRIBUTING.md

 Welcome to the contribution guide for kornel project!
 We appreciate your interest in improving our TypeScript library.
 Before contributing, please take a moment to review the guidelines outlined below to ensure a smooth and collaborative development process.

+This document was generated using openai chatgpt, it is to be reviewed and improved.

 ## Code Quality and Standards

 - Follow established coding conventions and style guidelines.